Developer Guide

 For brevity, lower level implementation of Model#setTask(Task taskToUndone, Task uncompletedTask)

-and Model#updateFilteredTaskList(PREDICATE_SHOW_ALL_TASKS)
+and Model#updateFilteredTaskList(PREDICATE_SHOW_ALL_TASKS) are omitted.

-Step 3: On execution completion a CommandResult
+Step 3: On execution completion a CommandResult is created.

-A success message will be appended with CommandResult#MESSAGE_UNDONE_TASK_SUCCESS
+A success message will be appended with CommandResult#MESSAGE_UNDONE_TASK_SUCCESS.

-can be found below, using the aforementioned as an example.
+The sequence diagram for a sample usage of UndoneTaskCommand can be found below, using the aforementioned as an example.

-is not shown in the sequence diagram
+Due to the size constraint, the argument PREDICATE_SHOW_ALL_TASKS is not shown in the sequence diagram

-when calling the method Model#updateFilteredTaskList(PREDICATE_SHOW_ALL_TASKS)
+when calling the method Model#updateFilteredTaskList(PREDICATE_SHOW_ALL_TASKS).

-The activity diagram that summaries what happens when users execute the UndoneTaskCommand
+The activity diagram that summaries what happens when users execute the UndoneTaskCommand can be found below.

 (For brevity, we assume user command format is valid and ‘show errors’ actions are omitted.)